oehf/ipf/platform-camel/ihe/mllp/src/site/markdown/mllpCustom.md

 ### Endpoint URI Format

-The endpoint URI format of the `pix-iti8`/`xds-iti8` component is identical for producers and consumers:
+The endpoint URI format of the `mllp` component is identical for producers and consumers:

 ```
-pix-iti8://hostname:port[?parameters]
-xds-iti8://hostname:port[?parameters]
+mllp://hostname:port[?parameters]
 ```

 where *hostname* is either an IP address or a domain name, and *port* is a number.
 For the consumer side, the host name `0.0.0.0` allows the access from any remote host.
 These two obligatory URI parts represent the address of the MLLP endpoint which is to be served by the given consumer or accessed by the given producer.

-URI parameters controlling the transaction features are described below.
+Additionally, the URI parameter *hl7TransactionConfig* is mandatory and references a bean of type `org.openehealth.ipf.platform.camel.ihe.hl7v2.Hl7v2TransactionConfiguration` that defines the contract of the transaction.

+The parameters *clientAuditStrategy* and *serverAuditStrategy* are mandatory unless [ATNA auditing] is disabled in the endpoints.
+The strategy parameters must reference an instance of type `org.openehealth.ipf.platform.camel.ihe.mllp.core.MllpAuditStrategy`.

 ### HL7v2 Codec